poelstra/mhub/README.md

 ## Introduction

 This project provides:
-* a simple message broker (`mserver`) for loosely coupling software components
+* a simple message broker (`mhub-server`) for loosely coupling software components
-* accompanying command-line tools (`mclient`) for interacting with the server and
+* accompanying command-line tools (`mhub-client`) for interacting with the server and
 * a library for communicating with the server using Javascript.

 It can be used as a lightweight Javascript-only alternative to e.g. RabbitMQ or MQTT.